LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

 .. member:: string->hash()

-   This method returns a simple hash of the string object.
+   Returns a simple hash of the string object.

 .. member:: string->unescape()

-   This method returns a string with any escape sequences (a sequence beginning with a backslash) in the base string object replaced with their literal Unicode equivalents.
+   Returns a string with any escape sequences (a sequence beginning with a backslash) in the base string object replaced with their literal Unicode equivalents.
 This is the same escape process Lasso does for non-ticked string literals.

 .. member:: string->encodeHtml()
 .. member:: string->encodeHtml(p0::boolean, p1::boolean)

-   This method returns a string with any reserved, illegal, or extended ASCII characters in the base string object converted to their equivalent HTML entity.
+   Returns a string with any reserved, illegal, or extended ASCII characters in the base string object converted to their equivalent HTML entity.
 This replacement can be modified by passing two boolean parameters.
 If the first parameter is set to ``true``, then line breaks are encoded.
-If the second parameter is set to ``true``, then the following characters are not encoded: ``" & ' < >`` (double quotation mark, ampersand, single quotation mark, less than or left angle bracket, and greater than or right angle bracket, respectively).
+If the second parameter is set to ``true``, then the following characters are not encoded:
+   ``" & ' < >`` (double quotation mark, ampersand, single quotation mark, less
+   than or left angle bracket, and greater than or right angle bracket, respectively).

 .. member:: string->decodeHtml()

-   This method returns a string with any HTML entities in the base string object converted to their Unicode equivalent.
+   Returns a string with any HTML entities in the base string object converted to their Unicode equivalent.
 This is the opposite of the `string->encodeHtml` method.

 .. member:: string->encodeXml()

-   This method returns a new string of the base string object with any reserved or illegal XML characters encoded into their equivalent XML entity.
+   Returns a new string of the base string object with any reserved or illegal XML characters encoded into their equivalent XML entity.

 .. member:: string->decodeXml()

-   This method returns a string from the base string object with any XML entities converted to their Unicode equivalent.
+   Returns a string from the base string object with any XML entities converted to their Unicode equivalent.
 This is the opposite of the `string->encodeXml` method.

 .. member:: string->encodeHtmlToXml()

-   This method returns a string from the base string object with any HTML encoded entities converted to XML encoding.
+   Returns a string from the base string object with any HTML encoded entities converted to XML encoding.

 .. member:: string->asBytes()
 .. member:: string->asBytes(encoding::string)

-   This method returns the value of the base string as a bytes object.
+   Returns the value of the base string as a bytes object.
 By default, UTF-8 encoding is used for this conversion, but any encoding can be specified as a string parameter to this method.

 .. member:: string->encodeSql92()

-   This method returns the value of the base string with any illegal characters for SQL-92-compliant databases properly escaped.
+   Returns the value of the base string with any illegal characters for SQL-92-compliant databases properly escaped.
 Not for use with MySQL.

 .. member:: string->encodeSql()

-   This method returns the value of the base string with any illegal characters for MySQL data sources properly escaped.
+   Returns the value of the base string with any illegal characters for MySQL data sources properly escaped.

 Convert Escape Sequences